 - Contact the financial aid office if it’s not clear how to accept a partial loan.

 Many students have the goal to attend college loan-free.
 Even if some loans will eventually be needed, declining all loans for one semester will save capitalized interest later on.
 To decline the offered loans:

 - Cross out the loan amount or select the “decline” option on the document to be returned to the financial aid office.

 - Choose the electronic option for declining each applicable loan if financial aid is accepted online.

 - Contact the financial aid office if it’s not clear how to decline loans.

 Considering PLUS Loans?

-Although PLUS Loans may appear to be part of the awarded financial aid, they are not automatically paid to the student or institution.
+Although PLUS Loans may appear to be part of the offered financial aid, they are not automatically paid to the student or institution.
 Parents need to request these loans.
-Your family may wish to compare the terms and benefits of a PLUS Loan with those, like our College Family Loan, offered by private lenders.
+Your family may wish to compare the terms and benefits of a PLUS Loan with those offered by private lenders, like our College Family Loan.

 Parent PLUS loans first disbursed on or after July 1, 2020, have a fixed interest rate of 5.30%, but interest on federally held loans like the parent PLUS loan is temporarily waived due to the COVID-19 national health emergency.
 Like other federal student loans, the interest rate for new PLUS loans changes annually on July 1.